zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-That argument is a bit reductive, isn't it?
-I mean, you and I are never going to reduce programming to a deterministic algorithm.
-There will always be this thing called _judgement_.
+I don't consider ease of abuse to be a concern. `If` statements are easy to abuse.  `Switch` statements are easy to abuse.
+Assignment statements are easy to abuse.
+The fact that something is easy to abuse does not mean that it should be avoided or suppressed.
+It simply means people should take appropriate care.
+There will always be this thing called: _judgement_.

 So when faced with this snippet of code in a larger method: